 If you’re going to decorate your cupcakes with fresh strawberries, I suggest using the tiniest ones you can find.
 Farmers markets typically have better options for this than grocery stores.
 Just resist using large strawberries, as they’ll weigh down the frosting and may even cause it to collapse.
 If you can’t find tiny strawberries, don’t fret!
 You can always use sliced strawberries instead 😉

-Sweet, fruity, and absolutely adorable… these fresh strawberry cupcakes are the total package!
+Sweet, fruity, and absolutely adorable… these homemade strawberry cupcakes are the total package!

 If you try this recipe, let me know what you think!
 Leave a comment below, and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your creations makes my day ♥